 Description

-Spectroscopy, an analytical chemical technique is an attractive technique for analysing human disease.
+Spectroscopy, an analytical chemical technique is an attractive approach for analysing human disease for biomarker discovery.
 Biospecimens can be imaged label-free, without destruction and provide rapid, reproducible results.
 This project involves applying modalities of vibrational spectroscopy for various human gastrointestinal diseases to develop rapid point-of-care diagnostics for clinical management.
-The project will involve optimising portable bed-side spectrometer models for use on human biospecimens, learning data pre-processing and analysis techniques and modelling.
-Please contact me to discuss the project further.
+The project will involve optimising portable bed-side spectrometer models for use on human biospecimens, learning data pre-processing and analysis techniques with machine learning and modelling.

 Essential criteria: